 - i.
-The permittee shall conduct a total of three (3) additional tests for any species that demonstrates significant lethal effects at or below the critical dilution.
-The two additional tests shall be conducted monthly during the next three consecutive months.
+The permittee shall conduct a total of three (3) additional tests for any species that demonstrates significant toxic effects at or below the critical dilution.
+The additional tests shall be conducted monthly during the next three consecutive months.
 If testing on a quarterly basis, the permittee may substitute one of the additional tests in lieu of one routine toxicity test.
 A full report shall be prepared for each test required by this section in accordance with procedures outlined in Item 4 of this section and submitted with the period discharge monitoring report (DMR) to the permitting authority for review. - ii.
-If any of the additional tests demonstrates significant lethal effects at or below the critical dilution, the permittee shall initiate Toxicity Reduction Evaluation (TRE) requirements as specified in Item 6 of this section.
+IF LETHAL EFFECTS HAVE BEEN DEMONSTRATED If any of the additional tests demonstrates significant lethal effects at or below the critical dilution, the permittee shall initiate Toxicity Reduction Evaluation (TRE) requirements as specified in Item 5 of this section.
 The permittee shall notify EPA in writing within 5 days of the failure of any retest, and the TRE initiation date will be the test completion date of the first failed retest.
-A TRE may be also be required due to a demonstration of intermittent lethal effects at or below the critical dilution, or for failure to perform the required retests. - iii.
-The provisions of Item 2.a are suspended upon submittal of the TRE Action Plan.
+A TRE may be also be required due to a demonstration of-intermittent lethal effects at or below the critical dilution, or for failure to perform the required retests.